weseek/pukiwiki-plus-plus-i18n/README.md

 LICENSE
 -------
-This project is no big deal though wrapping some incredible projects or files.
+This project is no big deal though wrapping some incredible projects or files.<br />
 I want to provide this project as PUBLIC-DOMAIN (do not know how the laws of Japan treats it).

-But some projects wrapped by this projects are displayed their license.
+But some projects wrapped by this projects are displayed their license.<br />
 Please follow them when you use this project not for personal use.

 HELP!
 -----
-I am aware that my English is poor.
+I am aware that my English is poor.<br />
 Please send me your fixed README.md or fork and request to pull.